Loading Now

 minami-san-riku-tsunami One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2

-Some have compared the aftereffect of the tsunami to Hiroshima
+Some have compared the aftereffects of the tsunami to those of Hiroshima and Nagasaki.

 world-vision-japan-charity One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2